durrantk/Network-Packet-Analyzer/README.md

 # Disclaimer

 This tool is intended for learning and research only.
 The developer assumes no responsibility for misuse or illegal activities related to its use.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Note: Ensure you have appropriate permissions before capturing network traffic on any network.